Woolfrey/software_tufte_plot/README.md

 Required-by:
 ```

-You can even run commands such as `tufte-scatter`, `tufte-time` etc to execute example code.
+You can even run commands such as `tufte-scatter`, `tufte-time` etc. to execute example code.

 ## 📊 Plots

 ### Bar

-_Compare quantities across nominal categories._
+_Compare quantities across nominal categories, with horizontal bars, in descending order._

 To see a full example, run `tufte-bar` in the terminal.